 Trustee Watkins echoed Trustee Grant’s sentiments and stated that it was a courageous move by them as well.

 Trustee McCarthy also echoed the same sentiments.

 Trustee Watkins stated that there was discussion about condemnation.
 This Board is not allowed to discuss this by law.
 It is simply illegal to do it in that fashion and the Board has not done this for that reason.
 It is also his understanding that from a legal standpoint, it is the entity that is the applicant.
 For that reason, the Board was unable in accordance with law unable to pursue any discussion regarding the connection to Mr. Hickey.

 Trustee McCarthy asked if there were any way the Village could weigh the trucks themselves.

 It was noted that the scales are regulated by the State and the County regulates them as well.

 Mayor Elliott stated that the main issue here is control.
 He stated that he did not think that this Board wants to lose control of the situation.
 If the community wants to just say no, the Village Board can hold a referendum when they know what the costs are and condemn the property.
 He stated that if he felt that that the community would be in danger, he would lay down in front of the trucks as well.
 The traffic issue is a gray issue, and it would be very easy for any one of these Trustees to vote this down.
 As Trustees, they are obligated to do the prudent thing for this community.
 He stated that this Board cannot ignore the consultants and the Committee and the attorneys they have consulted with.
-The main issue here is not threat of a lawsuit, but the control the Village has with a permit.
+The main issue here is not threat of a lawsuit, but the control the Village has